 Finn started performing solo gigs in 2017.
 Featuring predominantly instrumental repertoire spanning original tunes and little-known material drawn from the recorder’s vast and fascinating Baroque and Early repertoire, along with solo versions of the songs from Finn's band sets.
-Finn was a New Roots finalist in 2017 and 2019, and a BBC Radio 2 Young Folk Award semi-finalist in 2018.
+Finn was a New Roots finalist in 2017 and 2019, and shortlisted for the BBC Radio 2 Young Folk Award in 2018.

 THE FINN COLLINSON BAND

 The Finn Collinson Band completed a successful debut tour in 2019 and are hitting the road again in 2021.
 This band features a rhythm section of guitar/double bass and drums, together with oboe/cor anglais.

 The band comprises young musicians with diverse backgrounds in jazz, singer-songwriter and classical music, and features Jonno Gaze (drums, percussion), Tom Leader (guitar, double bass, backing vocals) and Emma Beach (oboe, vocals).

 Aurai are Finn Collinson, Julien Harman-Evans, George Meeks and Leah Saltoun, a young London-based recorder quartet comprising students from the Guildhall School of Music & Drama.
 Since forming in late 2017, the quartet has undertaken work in performance, education and private functions.
 Equally at home performing medieval or contemporary repertoire, the quartet were awarded the Royal Wind Music Prize at the Open Recorder Days Amsterdam competition in 2019, the only UK prizewinners.